Namecheap has earned a good reputation for its domain registration services since launching as a domain registrar in

 For more control and flexibility with your website, Virtual Private Server plans are a great option.

-Although they don’t appear to advertise “unlimited” features like Namecheap’s shared plans.
+Although VPS hosting plans don’t appear to advertise “unlimited” features like Namecheap’s shared plans.
 But that’s not to say these VPS plans aren’t worth considering.

 For anyone who needs more control over their server’s setup, or more robust features to support a high-performance website, Namecheap’s VPS hosting plans leave a lot to be desired.

-Check out our review of the other Namecheap Alternatives to find a more one for your needs.
+Check out our review of the other Namecheap Alternatives to find more for your needs.